Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 The same applies for the expected conversion per customer.
 Due to no early rising of the curves and the overall positive treatment effect of the treatments, from a marketing perspective it would be best to target as many customers as possible, within the marketing budget.
 <br />
-The flat plateau for the SMA model in the expected comversion, is due to the fact, that the RF model has less than 10 leaf nodes.
+The flat plateau for the SMA model in the expected coversion, is due to the fact, that the RF model has less than 10 leaf nodes.
 Therefore, when calculating the deciles for the ranked test subjects some decile segments did were the same.
 <br />
 The causal forest slightly outperforms the remaining models, while still being close to a random treatment assignment.